 As a way to bring attention to Borikén’s urban gardens and defend what remains of the wilderness in San Juan, I organized a series of creative rewilding workshops with the support of volunteers and neighbors.
 Rewilding encompasses the retrieval and innovation of practices that protect and collaborate with the unique biodiversity of a community or region.
 These practices take small but significant steps towards mitigating climate change and building a future that creates wellbeing for human and non-human species.
 Rewilding Borikén is a series of educational and creative gatherings held in urban gardens and squats across Borikén in collaboration with artists, scientists, farmers, healers, and community activists who seek to share rewilding skills in the form of wild fermentation, natural fiber weaving, and medicinal tincture making with local plants.
 The Rewilding Borikén workshops are designed to coordinate with organized efforts to occupy abandoned structures across the island, which numbered over 8,000 as of 2018.

 These gatherings were coordinated as part of the programming for local art and ethnobotany lab la recolecta.
-The itinerant lab focuses on studying wild plants as a means to support creative, medical, and food sovereignty throughout on of the world’s oldest colony.
+The itinerant lab focuses on studying wild plants as a means to support creative, medical, and food sovereignty throughout one of the world’s oldest colonies.
 Knowledge is gathered and created through academic, journalistic, and ethnographic research, and shared through zines, online publications, and workshops.
 For these workshops, we focused on rewilding our culinary, medicinal and creative strategies with plants from the San Mateo Community Garden.

 The following essays serve both as expository and poetic distillations of the knowledge gathered and created in each meeting.
 It is a textual and visual archive created in support of sovereignty, native oral history, regenerative agriculture, trans-species collaboration, and re-thinking our material culture outside the logic of extractive capitalism.